AdobeDocs/campaign-classic.en/help/migration/using/configuring-your-platform.md

 The tracking formula has been modified.
 When migrating, the old formula (v5) is replaced by the new one (v7).
 If you use a personalized formula in Adobe Campaign v5, this configuration has to be adapted in Adobe Campaign v7 (**NmsTracking_ClickFormula** and **NmsTracking_OpenFormula** options).

 Web tracking management has also been modified.
-Once migration to v7 has been carried out, you must start the deployment wizard to finish configuring the web tracking.
+Once migration to v7 has been carried out, you must start the deployment assistant to finish configuring the web tracking.

   ![](assets/migration_web_tracking.png)